Whole-House Surge Protection: Why Wisconsin Homes Need It

 - Typically installed by the utility or an electrician working with the utility

-- Some utilities offer this as an add-on service for a monthly fee
+- Some utilities offer this as an add-on service

 Type 2: Whole-House Surge Protector (Panel-Mount)